 Carpal Tunnel Release Surgery

-If conservative treatment options fail to resolve the condition your surgeon may recommend surgery.
+If conservative treatment options fail to resolve the condition your surgeon may recommend a surgical procedure.

 Postoperative Care for Carpal Tunnel Release Surgery

-Your surgeon may suggest that you practice certain postoperative procedures for better recovery and avoid further complications.
+Your surgeon may suggest you practice certain postoperative procedures for better recovery and to avoid further complications.